MJurczak-PMarchut/PythonTraining/README.md

 ```
 source venv/Scripts/activate
 ```
-or if no Scripts folder:
+Or if there is no Scripts directory:

 ```
 source venv/bin/activate